THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 When you first begin to visualize, you may not be able to experience all of your senses.
 This is OK.

-It is a lot like trying to clear your mind meditating or trying to touch your toes when stretching.
+It is like trying to clear your mind by meditating or touching your toes when stretching.

-At first, you most likely cannot do either, but with time and practice, you are able to clear your mind when meditating or touch your toes while stretching.
+At first, you most likely cannot do either, but with time and practice, you can clear your mind when meditating or touch your toes while stretching.

 Focus On Details